-A lesser known – and one of the more interesting Seattle destinations – is the Museum of Flight.
+A lesser known – and one of the more interesting wheelchair accessible Seattle destinations – is the Museum of Flight.
 The museum contains a world class collection of space and flight memorabilia.
-The interactive museum is divided into separate sections and immerses visitors with aircrafts, history and personal stories.
+The interactive museum is divided into separate sections and immerses visitors using a wheelchair rental in Seattle with aircrafts, history and personal stories.
 The main exhibit hall, the T.A.
 Wilson Great Gallery, contains 39 full-size historic aircrafts.
 The J. Elroy McCaw Personal Courage Wing highlights the stories of courage, dedication, heroism and human spirit of fighter aviators in World War I and World War II.
 The Airpark is home to America’s first Air Force One, the first 747, the original 737 and a Concorde jet.
 Other parts of the museum contain traveling exhibitions, an exhibit on the early history of Boeing, flight simulators and more.
 The Museum of Flight is wheelchair accessible.

 Interesting Fact: In 2008, Central Connecticut State University ranked Seattle and Minneapolis as the most literate large cities in America.
-Additionally, the Seattle Public Library system has the highest percentage of library card-holders per capita in the country. .
+Additionally, the Seattle Public Library system has the highest percentage of library card-holders per capita in the country.

 Cruise Lines out of Seattle: Carnival, Celebrity, Holland America Line, Norwegian Cruise Line, Princess Cruises, Royal Caribbean.
 Special Needs Group also provides pier side wheelchair and mobility aide rentals for Holland America ships at Pier 91.